alberttxu/moviewatcher/README.md

 ### Tips
-  - If you just want to automatically move the originial data without processing, leave the command file blank.
+  - If you just want to automatically move the originial data without processing, don't use --command.
   - The MotionCor2 output files don't have to go in the same folder as the DEST folder for the original data.
   - You can use other programs to align such as Unblur and alignframes.